penguinify/car-axle-client/README.md

   3. No documentation cause I got lazy and didn't want to write it for such a complicated framework.
 - I'm moving on with my life and software development has little future.
 I want to work on electrical and mechanical engineering and work with languages like C.
 ## If you want to continue it:
-- If you have a lot of typescript and javascript knowledge then you could continue it...
-Though why would you?
+- If you have a lot of typescript and javascript knowledge then you could continue it no need to ask me.
 Contact me on discord if you have questions: @penguinify